CharlieJT/virtual-rubiks-cube/README.md

 - **Move Buttons**: Use the comprehensive control panel for precise moves
 - **Scramble**: Generate and execute random scrambles with smooth animations
 - **Solve**: Generate solution using advanced algorithms

+### Timer & Speedcubing

+- **Start Timer Session**: Click the timer button to begin a timed solving session
+- **Automatic Scrambling**: Timer sessions include automatic cube scrambling
+- **Best Times Tracking**: Your fastest times are automatically saved and ranked
+- **Personal Records**: Get notified when you achieve new personal bests
+- **View Leaderboard**: Click the list icon (top-left) to view your top 10 times
+- **Session Management**: Cancel, reset, or continue timer sessions as needed

 ### Advanced Features